manojknit/sp18-281-cloudflare/mirajp1/README.md

 * Test out viability of deploying kong gateway on docker cloud.
 More details in [Kong API Gateway](https://github.com/nguyensjsu/team281-cloudflare/blob/master/mirajp1/Deployment.md)

 ## Week 3

+### Go api

+* created the basic structure for the go api to be used for the project
+* researched about deploymnent of kong with the cassandra cluster created in personal project.

+## Week 4

 ### Kong Deployment